elliehelisky/elh-dwm/README.md

 Run the script WITHIN elh-dwm folder
 1. `chmod +x setup.sh`
 2. `./setup.sh`
+3. Skip "Starting it from a Display Manager" if using script.

 # Starting it from a Display Manager (SDDM, LightDM, etc;)